Benchmarking World-Model Learning with Environment-Level Queries: Additional Results

-We evaluated two additional models, Qwen3-235b-a22b-thinking-2507 and Gemini 2.5 Flash, to establish the relationship between computational cost and performance.
-We partitioned all AutumnBench environments into two sets: \begin{enumerate*}[label=(\arabic*)] \item environments where average agent performance strictly increased with cost, and \item environments where performance remained constant or decreased with increasing cost. \end{enumerate*}
+To investigate if increased computational resources translate to better performance, we computed the cost-per-problem for each reasoning model.
+We then partition the 43 AutumnBench environments into two categories based on whether average agent performance improves monotonically with known computational cost: \emph{cost-increasing} environments where performance strictly increases with computational budget, and \emph{non-increasing} environments where performance plateaus or decreases despite additional resources.

-Overall, performance improves with higher costs in 25 of the 43 environments, but remains flat or decreases in 18 environments, and none of the environments get a score of 1.0 in the least computational cost setting.
+\paragraph{Overall findings.} Performance improves with higher computational cost in 25 of 43 environments (58\%), but remains flat or decreases in 18 environments (42\%).
+Critically, \emph{no} environment achieves perfect performance (score = 1.0) with the least expensive model, indicating that some minimum capability threshold is necessary.
+The failure of 42\% of environments to benefit from additional compute suggests fundamental reasoning limitations that scaling resources alone cannot overcome.